Brian Kilmeade

 Brian Kilmeade (born May 7, 1964) is an American television and radio presenter and political commentator for Fox News.
-On weekdays he co-hosts the morning show, Fox & Friends, and he hosts the Fox News Radio program The Brian Kilmeade Show.
-On weekends, he hosts One Nation with Brian Kilmeade, which premiered January 29, 2022.
-He has authored or co-authored non-fiction and fiction books.
+On weekdays, he co-hosts the morning show Fox & Friends and he hosts the Fox News Radio program The Brian Kilmeade Show.
+On weekends, he hosts One Nation with Brian Kilmeade, which premiered in 2022.
+He has also authored or co-authored non-fiction and fiction books.